 - And in Tears of Eden, Oinu and Kijime get a Super Mode as well, via artefacts given to them during the story.

 - Transformation Sequence: Momohime has one when she goes under her Super Mode; and in Tears of Eden, so do Oinu and Kijime.

 - Transformation Trinket: Hakutoumaru acts as one for Momohime; and in Tears of Eden, so do the legendary dog collar and lance for Oinu and Kijime respectively.

-- Whip It Good: Kijime is a master of the whip, using it flawlessly in battle.
-Also, her idea of showing her affection to the protagonist is to willy-nilly whip him (to the point it's lampshaded by Momohime in Tears of Eden); as it's one of the Running Gags of the series, it's always Played for Laughs.
+- Whip of Dominance: Kijime is a master of the whip, using it flawlessly in battle and her idea of showing her affection to the protagonist is to willy-nilly whip him (to the point it's lampshaded by Momohime in Tears of Eden); as it's one of the Running Gags of the series, it's always Played for Laughs.

 - Youkai: Oinu is an Inugami (demon dog) type.
 She has the appearance of a young human girl, but has dog ears in her hair that pop up from time to time.
 The intro movie of Tears of Eden hints that she has a giant, grey-coated dog true form.

 Dancing Blade: Katte ni Momotenshi! (the 1st game) provides examples of: